triplepoint/web_development_vm_how_to/docs/php_nginx_vm.md

 # Setting up projects
-This guide is primarily aimed at setting up a generic development server, and project-specific configuration is probably too specific to get into here.
+This guide is primarily aimed at setting up a generic server, and project-specific configuration is probably too specific to get into here.
 However, here's a few bits and pieces that may be useful in setting up a project.

 ## Example makefile